Supported Deployment Models

 SSL/TLS

 SSL/TLS is enabled by default.
-For on-premise deployments using self-signed certificates, you can disable the toggle to skip certificate verification — only do this in environments where you control the certificate chain.Testing the Connection
+For on-premise deployments using self-signed certificates, you can disable the toggle to skip certificate verification — only do this in environments where you control the certificate chain.SSO (Per-Member OAuth)

 Click Test Connection before saving to verify your credentials and network access.
 Fix any errors before clicking Create Connector.Having trouble connecting from a self-hosted or VPC deployment?
 See the Network Configuration Guide for firewall and IP allowlisting setup.